Proposed Action

 Alternative 1: No Action Alternative

-Under Preliminary Alternative 2, the Navy would:
+Under Alternative 2, the Navy would:

-• Construct Pier 2
+• New Pier 2

 a map showing multi-mission dry dock at Dry Dock 3

-Preliminary Alternative 3: Multi-Mission Dry Dock at Mooring A
+Alternative 3: Multi-Mission Dry Dock at Mooring A

-Under Preliminary Alternative 3, the Navy would:
+Under Alternative 3, the Navy would:

 • Demolish Mooring A

-• Replace Pier 4 with a new pier
+• Demolish Pier 4

-Resources to be Analyzed in the EIS
+Resources Analyzed in the EIS

 • Air Quality